larsfor/personal_finance_homepage/README.md

 # README

-As a person that's both interested in personal finance and technology, I've created this singe-page-application to have a place to gather my thoughts for personal finance tips and tricks.
+As a person that's both interested in personal finance and technology, I've created this homepage to have a place to gather my thoughts for personal finance tips and tricks.

 This page is created using Ruby on Rails.